hfietz/nephelokokkygia/README.md

-# nephelokokkygia
+# Nephelokokkygia

-A place in the clouds, to go between men and their gods, an over-optimistic fantasy
+_A city built in the clouds to take back the power that the gods took away.
+An over-optimistic fantasy._